 In-country support can be provided for one-two weeks to review challenges and provide recommendations to improve coordination and information management in clusters/sector working groups.
 Please contact us for more information.

-When requested, remote or in-country support is provided for up to three weeks to strengthen the coordination and information management capacity of any country during nutrition emergencies and humanitarian crises.
-The RRT consists of four experience professionals - two Nutrition Cluster Coordinators (NCC) and two Information Management Officers (IMO) - with the proven technical capacity and nutrition expertise to support countries in meeting the needs and priorities of at risk and crisis affected people.
+When requested, remote or in-country support is provided for up to three weeks to strengthen the coordination, information management, NIS and assessments, and NiE capacity of any country during nutrition emergencies and humanitarian crises.
+The RRT consists of seven experience professionals with the proven technical capacity and nutrition expertise to support countries in meeting the needs and priorities of at risk and crisis affected people.
 RRT members can provide dedicated surge capacity to any country office and are available within 72 hours (pending visa requirements), enabling a timely and coordinated nutrition response.

 Looking to hire a consultant to support your Nutrition in Emergencies activities?
 The technical team of the GNC – GNC Technical Alliance (The Alliance) – currently has 122 technically vetted consultants across five rosters ranging from Junior to Senior levels.
 Our consultants come from 45 countries, speak 49 different languages, including: English, French, Swahili, Spanish, and Urdu, and are available to support nutrition cluster/sector working groups and partners at the global and country level.

 Specialists in cluster/sector working group coordination and information management and nutrition in emergencies to provide rapid, temporary in-country support for three to six months.